ViktorLiang/midepth/README.md

 Official website for MITransformer and MIDepth dataset

 ## Dataset
-You can download the test split of MIDepth [here](https://1drv.ms/u/s!Al8Z5hpFSN2xgfYrToE2XkNuATXN9A?e=XnlU87).
+You can download our full dataset MIDepth at [here](https://pan.baidu.com/s/1MeQ0rkbyuIbZ5eZh63pVMA?pwd=ahix).
 We will release our full model and the train split soon.

 ## Requirements
 * python >= 3.9